 Does Amtrak operate trains in Canada?

-If you pick up one of these Amtrak trains in Canada, the train may run under a VIA number, but some portions may not be available for booking through Amtrak.
-If that is the case for you, you may need to book with Amtrak to the border and then with VIA from there to your destination.
+The Maple Leaf is numbered differently depending on which side of the border it is on, and some portions may not be available for booking through Amtrak.
+If that is the case for you, you may need to book with Amtrak to the border and then book with VIA if you want to use any of the intermediate stops.

 Accommodations found on Amtrak trains to Canada

-All trains offer coach classes, but Adirondack offers business classes.
+All trains offer coach classes, but Adirondack does not offer business classes.

 Coach class